sandries/AuctionApp/README.md

 ### Overview

-**Auction Rooms** - the user is able to see the details regarding the auction rooms and the related items.
-The user is able to bid on the current auctioned item if he is registered to the auction.
+**Auction Rooms** - there can be one or more auction rooms in the auction house.
+An auction room contains a set of auction items that the user can bid on.
-Once the auction room gets active( one contained at a time is active for auctioning) the user is able to bid and to see the details regarding the last bid value and the user that submitted it.
+Once an auction room gets active, the contained auction items are available for auctioning, one at a time.

 **Auction items** - an auction room contains one or more items.
 These items are available for bidding one at a time( after the auction is finished for the current item, auctioning will start on next item **ready** for auction).